cloudhal/365LauncherX/README.md

 # 365 Launcher

-**365 Launcher** is a responsive and customizable launcher designed for Microsoft 365 apps and admin portals.
-This Chrome extension provides quick and easy access to essential tools and resources for managing and using Microsoft 365 efficiently.
+Responsive and customizable launcher designed for Microsoft 365 apps and admin portals, designed to minimise the number of open tabs.

 ## Features

-- 🌐 **Quick Access**: Access Microsoft 365 apps and admin portals directly from a single launcher.
+- 🧇 **Quick Access**: Access Microsoft 365 apps and admin portals directly from a single launcher.
+- 🌐 **Tab mode**: Minimises the number of open by finding existing open tabs, choose between three tab modes.
 - 🎨 **Customizable**: Toggle between Apps and Admin panels.
 - 🌗 **Dark Mode**: Adapts to the browser's dark mode setting.
 - 📁 **Compact Design**: A responsive grid interface tailored for seamless user experience.
-- 🔒 **Secure**: Settings are saved locally and securely using `chrome.storage`.
+- 🔒 **Secure**: Settings are synced and stored securely using `chrome.storage`.

 ## Installation